The application period for 2021 grants is now open!

 Once you register as an applicant you will be sent an e-mail notifying you of your username and password.

-Research Proposal - maximum of 6 pages, double-spaced, which includes
+Research Proposal - maximum of 6 pages, single-spaced, which includes the following sections:

-Impact: Include a brief paragraph that describes the potential impact of project on the community to be served; address health status, healthcare and/or health-related policies and/or practices that will be impacted, now or in the future
+- Impact: Include a brief paragraph that describes the potential impact of project on the community to be served.
+Include an explanation of how the project will impact health status, healthcare and/or health-related policies and/or practices in the short and/or long term for the communities involved.

 Proposals should provide a level of detail that will allow review committee members to judge the merit and feasibility of the project.
 Applicants must clearly define the purpose of the research and describe how proposed methods will lead to the proposed outcome.
 Applicants should explain how the information gained will be used to build the foundation for subsequent research.
 Proposals are reviewed by clinicians, scientists, and non-scientists from local communities.
 Therefore, descriptions of benefits, impact, and outcomes should be described in a straightforward manner, with clear practical implications.